What Are The Big Lap Costs to Travel Australia?

 Car Rego/Insurance/Maintenance $189P/M

-This is to give you an idea of what it costs us a family of 5 to travel Australia and how there are some costs that simply do not disappear when you hit the road.
+I hope this is gives you an idea of what it costs a family of five to travel Australia and how there are some costs that simply do not disappear when you hit the road.

 As you can see there are ways in which you can save a lot.
 You may even have a lot of those expenses that do apply to you which would be a massive saver in itself.